Mo-101/MoStar-Initiative/README.md

 POST /create-checkout-session
 ```

 Set `STRIPE_SECRET_KEY` before starting the server to enable this route.
+The
+landing page defines `purchaseCredits(tier)` which calls this endpoint and
+redirects the browser to the returned Stripe Checkout URL.

 ### Landing Page